Goshen College

 Goshen College is a private Mennonite liberal arts college in Goshen, Indiana.
-It was founded in 1894 as the Elkhart Institute of Science, Industry and the Arts, and is affiliated with Mennonite Church USA.
-The college is accredited by the Higher Learning Commission and has an enrollment of 824 students.
-While Goshen maintains a distinctive liberal Mennonite worldview and Mennonites make up 30 percent of the student body, it admits students of all religions.
+Founded in 1894 as the Elkhart Institute of Science, Industry and the Arts, it is affiliated with Mennonite Church USA and accredited by the Higher Learning Commission.
+The college enrolled 847 students in fall 2025.
+Although rooted in the Anabaptist-Mennonite tradition, the college welcomes students of all faiths and backgrounds.

 Goshen College is home to The Mennonite Quarterly Review and the Mennonite Historical Library, a research library compiling one of the world's most comprehensive collection of Anabaptist and Mennonite primary source material.